Black holes as clouded mirrors: the Hayden-Preskill protocol with symmetry: Information recovery --macroscopic physics approach--

 where $a = \sqrt{2/3} \langle | \delta \kappa | \rangle ( 1- \ell/(N+k))$.
 Here, we have used the fact that the degree of symmetry breaking in $B_{\rm in}$, $\zeta(B_{\rm in})$, is given by $2 (\delta L)^2$.

-In the case of the pure Kerr BH, the information remnant is negligible in the thermodynamic limit ($N \rightarrow \infty$) since the partial decoupling occurs in the pure Kerr BH only when $\ell \gtrsim N/2$.
+In the case of the pure Kerr BH, the information remnant is negligible in the thermodynamic limit ($N \rightarrow \infty$), assuming that $k$ remains constant.
+This is because the partial decoupling occurs in the pure Kerr BH only when $\ell \gtrsim N/2$.
 Thus, Eq.~\eqref{Eq:symbreB} implies that, regardless of $\delta L$, the information remnant vanishes when $N \rightarrow \infty$.
 In contrast, for the mixed Kerr BH, there are cases where the partial decoupling sets in when $\ell = O(k)$.
 In this case, the fluctuation $\delta L$ of the $Z$-axis AM in the initial Kerr BH $B_{\rm in}$ determines the information remnant.
 In particular, if $\delta L$ is not so large that the lower case of Eq.~\eqref{Eq:symbreB} holds, a non-negligible amount of information remains in the Kerr BH even in the thermodynamic limit unless $\ell$ becomes sufficiently large.
-This is in sharp contrast to the BH without symmetry.
-In that case, the information of $k$ qubits can be almost fully recovered from $\ell = O(k)$ radiation, which is independent of $N$.
+This is in sharp contrast to the BH without symmetry, in which the information of $k$ qubits can be almost fully recovered from $\ell = O(k)$ radiation.
 Thus, the information remnant is a substantial feature induced by the symmetry when the initial Kerr BH is sufficiently mixed with small fluctuation $\delta L$ of the $Z$-axis AM.

-Finally, we refer to the recent result~\cite{TS2021}, where a rigorous lower bound on the information remnant for any symmetry was derived in terms of the quantum Fischer information of the initial/remaining BH.
-Since the quantum Fischer information is another characterization of variance, our and their results are consistent with each other.
+Finally, we refer to the recent result~\cite{TS2021}, where a rigorous lower bound on the information remnant for any symmetry was derived in terms of the quantum Fisher information of the initial/remaining BH.
+Since the quantum Fisher information is another characterization of variance, our and their results are consistent with each other.